raymak/cfr-focused-release/TESTPLAN.md

 ## Manual / QA TEST Instructions

 ## Overall overview of what the addon does

-You can read an overview of what the addon is doing [here](https://docs.google.com/a/mozilla.com/document/d/17KHk42HdoLq4FvDk4g1lDRSgpOwaB2kuDE1vk7sBENY/edit?usp=sharing) that helps you understand why we set certain things up before each test.
+[COPY THE OVERVIEW]

+We would like to build a Firefox system addon that has the capability of proactively recommending Firefox features based on user behavior.

+Features
+This study involves recommending three Firefox features:

+Amazon Assistant (extension)
+Pocket (system addon)
+Mobile Promotion

+## Before starting the testing
+Look at the '....' attachment in the bug [this bug].

-### BEFORE EACH TEST: INSTALL THE ADDON to a CLEAN (NEW) PROFILE
+### BEFORE EACH TEST: CREATE AND GO to a CLEAN (NEW) PROFILE

 0.  (create profile:  https://developer.mozilla.org/en-US/Firefox/Multiple_profiles, or via some other method)
 1. In your Firefox profile